Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Results

 \subsection{Sparsity Evaluation}

 SHAP assigns an importance score to each feature, indicating its contribution to the model’s output.
-On average, it is observed that SHAP explanations are consistently more verbose than VoTE-XAI's ones across the three use cases.
+On average, it is observed that SHAP explanations are consistently {less sparse} than VoTE-XAI's ones across the three use cases.

 Specifically, each SHAP explanation includes 20–25 features with positive attributions out of the original 92 in use case 1 (5G-NIDD).
 For use case 2 (MSA), SHAP explanations identify between 59 and 90 features per sample, among the 478 from the full set.
 For use case 3 (PFCP), each SHAP explanation includes 16-20 features out of the original 83.